marceloclp/bdo-scraper/README.md

 ```

 #### **getPrices()**
 Returns an object containing the buy, sell and repair prices.
-If one or more prices are not available, return the property as null.
+If one or more prices are not available, return the property as `null`.
 ```javascript
 item.getPrices() // => { buy: '95,000,000', sell: '750,000', repair: '43,740' }
 ```